skanosBH/Emails-tracking/README.md

 ## Results
 When a user opens an email with the embedded spy pixel, the User-Agent string, timestamp, and IP Address are logged to the `Emails-tracking/spy_pixel_logs.txt` file.

+You can use _https://temp-mail.org/_ to test the application with random temporary email addresses.